TheCodingDojo/student_md_docs/exam_info.md

 - any time a change is made near the end, go through the checklist again testing each requirements and checking it off to make sure nothing broke what was working before

 # Web Fund
-## Algo Exam
-- **NOT OPEN BOOK, no computer, phone, or helping each other**
-- write your name on paper, after finishing, turn it in then take a quick break and start the HTML & CSS exam

 ## HTML & CSS Exam (**OPEN BOOK** - NO Helping Each other)
 - most important thing is the overall layout / alignment